- The Best Dog Treats

 Best Dog Treats Buying Guide & FAQ

-And there you have it – over 10 delicious and nutritious treats that are sure to please even the pickiest of pooches.
+And there you have it – 15 delicious and nutritious treats that are sure to please even the pickiest of pooches.
 Still not sure which ones to get for your furry friend?
 Not to worry because our buying guide contains everything you need to know on dog treats, including how to pick the right ones for your pup, how to use them effectively in training, and more!

 What to Look For in Dog Treats